Working with server

 Example

-Here's a snippet showing how to connect RestDataProvider to a Go backend and load data from the server:
+Here’s a snippet showing how to connect RestDataProvider to the Go backend and load data from the server:

 Multiuser backend

-To set up a multiuser backend, start by getting authorized on the server before initializing the Kanban board.
-For this, you can use a simple login(url: string) function:
+To set up a multiuser backend, you’ll need to handle authorization on the server before initializing Kanban.
+Here’s a simple login(url: string) function for that:

 const login = (url) => {